-For example a trailer I was towing one time had the back tail light not working with the sun going down.
+For example, a trailer I was towing one time had the back tail light not working with the sun going down.

-Most roadside lights have magnets built-in which make them ideal for a quick tail light fix.
+Most roadside lights have magnets built-in, which make them ideal for a quick tail light fix.

-Of course this is only one scenario with low-cost emergency lights good to have handy in many situations.
+Of course, this is only one scenario with low-cost emergency lights good to have handy in many situations.

-As always be sure to read reviews on Amazon, here, or elsewhere to be sure a unit is the right pick for you.
+As always, be sure to read reviews on Amazon, here, or elsewhere to be sure a unit is a right pick for you.